bfeitknecht/vault/vault/sem2/AuW/UE/cx/bf/cx07-bf.md

-maybe we need a different approach. what we want to do now iscalculate the probability for each random variable and then take the expected value.
+maybe we need a different approach. what we want to do now is calculate the probability for each random variable and then take the expected value.

-maybe we need to caclulate the expected value directly, with dp.
+maybe we need to calculate the expected value directly, with dp.

-like exp_v if i out of n taken
+like exp_v if i out of j taken

+or maybe first calculate the expected value of checked bags and then do something with them